Department of Interior (DOI)-US Geological Survey (USGS) Internship Program

 Job opportunities under this internship offer temporary employment that can provide you with a valuable work experience.
 Employment can range from summer jobs to positions that may last as long as you are a student (in 1-year increments or less).
 The duties do not have to relate to your academic field of study.

 This component offers you valuable work experience related to your academic field of study or career goals.
 The program is designed to be a partnership between you, and the USGS.
-The internship combines academic classroom learning with practical, on-the-job experience and provides you with paid work experience in your field of study or career goals.
+The internship combines academic classroom learning with practical, on-the-job experience and provides you with paid work experience in your academic career goals or field of study.

 To be eligible for conversion, Interns must: